danieldurnea/FBI-tools/Readme.md

 ### Forensics Tools
 A list of free and open forensics analysis tools and other resources. : https://github.com/mesquidar/ForensicsTools

+### Commit-stream
+OSINT tool for finding Github repositories by extracting commit logs in real time from the Github event API. : https://github.com/x1sec/commit-stream

 ### Quidam
 Quidam allows you to retrieve information thanks to the forgotten password function of some sites.: https://github.com/megadose/Quidam